 The CD was also praised for having imagery and stories from both sides of the state: the rural wheat and orchard lands to the east and the blurry haze of the urban Puget Sound region.
 He was now performing his songs in bars and clubs throughout the Northwest with John Hawk and Louisiana singer Terry Martin.

 After three years of intense exploration, Eric left Austin for a chance to work with friends building academic programs at the University of Georgia (UGA) in Athens.
-This was meaningful work in state ranked in the top ten for all the worst diseases.
-There was a clear sense among his allies that their work was contributing to an evolving progressive future for that state.
 At UGA, he worked for a decade on three projects—building a medical education program, a new school of engineering, and a new college of public health.
-For another ten years after that, he served as an associate dean and professor in the UGA College of Public Health doing everything possible to help the program grow and thrive with positive social and health system outcomes.
-Throughout this time he managed to continue singing and developing his songs, but within a greatly restricted time frame.
+After that, he served as an associate dean and professor in the UGA College of Public Health doing everything possible to help the program grow and thrive with positive social and health system outcomes.
+As always, he managed to continue singing and developing his songs.

 All the songs from Eric’s first four albums (one from Seattle and three mainly from Texas) have been made available for listening free on his website (ericdahlmusic.com).
 They can also be heard on multiple streaming platforms, and on Bandcamp (https:\\ericdahlmusic.bandcamp.com).